Clinical Supervision

 Not all education providers fully fund supervision.
 Some schools negotiate with their counsellors and provide a suitable contribution towards supervision.

-Some schools do not contribute towards it.
+Some schools, however, do not contribute

 Book Your Appointment.